5.9 Emergency Procedures

 In the event of the following emergencies, please follow these instructions.
 Inform your Residence Hall Coordinator at the beginning of the semester of any disabilities that might keep you from following the emergency instructions.
 Using the Banner system, please provide your cell phone number for use in case of an emergency.

-If you believe you have COVID-19 or exposed to COVID-19 symptoms contact Student Health at (314) 977- 2323 (nurse is available on-call after hours by dialing #9).
+If you believe you have an infectious disease including (COVID-19 or exposed to COVID-19 symptoms) contact Student Health at (314) 977- 2323 (nurse is available on-call after hours by dialing #9).
 Remain in your space, then follow the directions provided.

 Designated Reassembly Locations